Monix

 │

-└─► Django :8000 — Supabase JWT auth, scan engine, targets, scans,
+└─► Next.js Route Handlers (/api/*) — Supabase JWT auth, scan pipeline,

-reports API, GSC OAuth, Cloudflare token proxy
+targets/scans persistence, GSC OAuth, Cloudflare API proxy

 Google APIs — Search Console via stored OAuth refresh tokens.